boerz-coding/boerz-coding/README.md

 ### 3. AutoDifferentiation Package (Course Project)

-**Description:** A custom implementation of an AutoDifferentiation package developed as part of a computational science course.
+A custom implementation of an AutoDifferentiation package developed as part of a computational science course.
 It provides tools for automatic differentiation to simplify complex derivatives.

 - **Repository:** [cs107-FinalProject](https://github.com/CS107-gharvar4d/cs107-FinalProject)